Wyoming State Forestry Division

 The Division is responsible for promotion of good forest management and protection throughout the state on all lands.
 This includes input, advice, and assistance to private landowners, communities, counties, fire districts, elected state leaders, and federal land management agencies.
 Much of the assistance forestry program is delivered through the partnership and financial support of the USDA Forest Service and their State & Private Forestry Programs.

-The Wyoming State Forestry Division currently has 48 full time and 4 seasonal employees.
-The Division is headquartered in Cheyenne, and has field offices in Newcastle, Casper, Laramie, Riverton, Buffalo, Pinedale, and Lyman.
+The Wyoming State Forestry Division currently has 47 full time , 4 seasonal employees and 6 (GNA) good neighbor authority foresters.
+The Division is headquartered in Cheyenne, and has field offices in Newcastle, Casper, Laramie, Riverton, Cody, Buffalo, Pinedale, and Lyman.
 The Forestry Conservation program utilizes inmates for forestry projects and firefighting and is located in Newcastle.